SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 ## Summary

 In this exercise you learned how to setup SAP Build and how to enable Multi-Factor Authentication (MFA) using a Time-based One-Time Password (TOTP).
+You will find the detailed documentation on how to set up Multi-Factor-Authentication in SAP Cloud Identity Service in the [help portal](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/user-management-multi-factor-authentication).